wwivbbs/docs/docs/chains/tradewars2002.md

          Welcome to Trade Wars 2002 ver 3.09.
 Game now in Local Mode.
 ```

 * **NOTE:** At ths point, if you've followed other door installation guids, you would configure the other nodes.
 You cannot do this with TW2002 unless you have the registered version.
 If you have a registered copy of TW2002 go ahead and configure the other nodes.
-The only difference is the path to the drop file will be ```\wwiv\temp#``` where # is equal to the Node Number.
+The only difference is the path to the drop file will be ```\wwiv\e\#\temp``` where # is equal to the Node Number.
 * Exit the BBS Node Editor using "X" and then Exit TEDIT using "Q"